 When you are trying to get over an addiction of some sort, nutrition can play a big part on how quickly that this can happen.
 Eating healthy foods that are specifically put in front of you that will help with withdrawal symptoms is going to play a huge part in making sure that you change your habits for good.
 In addition, if you eat the right food with the right people under the right circumstances, this will all come together to improve your chances of success.

 Recovery From Sadness

 Sadness is a part of life.
-And some people turn to food when they are sad or depressed.
+Nowadays, though, people are much more aware of mental health issues like depression and are more comfortable talking about their emotions.
+Plus, there are plenty of treatment options around now as well, from prescribed anti-depressants to a more natural alternative like CBG oil in Ireland or THC, which can be used in a vape (source).
+However, one thing that will never change is the fact that some people turn to food when they are sad or depressed.
 There are two ways to approach this.
 Either you can eat things that are bad for you in your recovery process, or you can choose to eat foods that will give you energy, make you feel better, and improve your attitude in trying times.
 Many people turn to comfort food when they are sad, but this essentially just makes the situation worse.
 If you look to healthier foods when you’re not feeling well, that will improve your situation instead of putting you further down into your depression.

 Physical Recovery From an Athletic Event